 There are several causes of abnormal lymphocytes.
-A few differences distinguish abnormal lymphocytes from their typical counterparts.
+A few differences distinguish these lymphocytes from their typical counterparts.
 Lymphocytes can be abnormal if their size, shape, or numbers stray away from normal classifications.
 Common causes of these abnormalities include any illness, condition, or disease that affects white blood cells.
 Examples include auto-immune conditions, reactive lymphocytes, and lymphoma.

 Lymphocytes are a type of white blood cell that falls into one of two groups.
 Granular lymphocytes are called natural killer cells, while small lymphocytes are made by the lymph nodes and are vital parts of the immune system.
 Any interference with these white blood cells can lead to abnormal lymphocytes.

 Abnormal lymphocytes are found by testing either blood samples or lymph fluid from the lymphatic system.
 The amount, size, and shape of lymphocytes found in the sample are examined, helping doctors find the reason for the abnormality.
 Many factors can influence normal lymphocytes.

 One of the common causes of abnormal lymphocytes is an auto-immune condition, wherein the immune system attacks itself.
 The cells of the immune system confuse the body’s cells with invading cells and the immune system kills these cells.
 Lymphocytes are abnormal in this instance because their count is low.

 Lymphocytes that become reactive are also abnormal.
 In this instance, these white blood cells are exposed to foreign antigens.
 Upon exposure, the lymphocytes become abnormally large.
 Hepatitis C and the Epstein-Barr virus can lead to this change in size.